 It is also advised to tenderly wash rotten roots and eliminate all mushy, soft parts with a disinfected pair of scissors or an instrument such as a pulaski for larger roots.

 Maintaining Proper Light

 Sago Palm does best when it has good sunlight to enjoy.
-Hence, it’s best to place your Palm close to a south-facing window.
+Hence, placing your Palm close to a south-facing window is best.

-It is safest to put your Sago Palm in a spot where there is a bright light and partial shade.
-You’ll get bigger leaves with healthier color if you place your Sago palm in this environment type.
+It is safest to put your Sago Palm in a spot with a bright light and partial shade.
+You’ll get bigger leaves with healthier colors if you place your Sago palm in this environment type.